zamfofex/dummyette/documentation/chess.md

 `board.delete(x, y)`
 ---

 Shortcut for `board.set(x, y, null)`.
-If the coordinates do not represent a square in the board (because they are out of bounds), this will return `undefined`.
+If the position does not represent a square in the board (because it is out of bounds), this will return `undefined`.

 `board.check`
 ---